PUT-PTM/STMBlaster/README.md

 How to run

 Version 1.0.0
-If you want to play on microcontroller you need STM32F4 - one for each player.
+If you want to play using a microcontroller you need STM32F4 - one for each player.
 You need to install VCP drivers from http://www.st.com/web/en/catalog/tools/PF257938#.
 ----------------------------------------------------------------------------------------------------------------------------------------------
 How to compile